Skip to main content

 Admission requirements

-On this page, you will find important details of the application process (such as deadlines, admission requirements, required documents and application assessment) for the bachelor’s programme in Circular Engineering for academic year 2023-2024.
+On this page, you will find important details of the application process (such as deadlines, admission requirements, required documents and application assessment) for the bachelor’s programme in Circular Engineering for the academic year 2025-2026.

 Important deadlines for study programme application